SonyaPinero/faceless_jedi/README.md

-Playing around with Reddit's API in JavaScript.
+Playing around with Reddit's API and Express.